yoavporat/pdfcrawler/readme.md

 ### Usage:

 * Upload file to https://pdfcrawler.herokuapp.com/upload
-The file's key should be `file` (see assumptions) and the POST request should carry the file as form-data
+  The file's key should be `file` (see assumptions.txt) and the POST request should carry the file as form-data

 * List all uploaded documents with https://pdfcrawler.herokuapp.com/all